ADMINISTRATION:

 'London Tonight'.

-her early professional years with the BBC, where she first worked
+She spent her early professional years with the BBC, where she

-as a researcher on Radio 4's "Moneybox" programme.
+first worked as a researcher on Radio 4's "Moneybox"

-She then had many different roles, working her way through the
+programme.
+She then had many different roles, working her

-BBC, starting in radio as a secretary, working up through radio
+way through the BBC, starting in radio as a secretary, working

-business programmes as a researcher, and later as a producer
+up through radio business programmes as a researcher, and later

-In 1995 she won the Bradford and Bingley 'Best Personal Finance
+as a producer In 1995 she won the Bradford and Bingley 'Best Personal

-Broadcaster Award' for her work as a presenter on the Radio
+Finance Broadcaster Award' for her work as a presenter on the

-became a consumer affairs correspondent.
-Subsequently she became
+and in 1996 became a consumer affairs correspondent.
+Subsequently

 and "Film '97" television series.

-on to join ITN in 1998 as Media and Arts correspondent, a position
+She moved on to join ITN in 1998 as Media and Arts correspondent,

-she held for the next 5 years, and she has been presenting the
+a position she held for the next 5 years, and she has been presenting

-anchored at many major television events, including ITV's General
+She has anchored at many major television events, including ITV's

 the Queen's Jubilee from the Mall; Edward and Sophie's wedding;